 5 Creative Ways to Refinance Your Credit Card Debt

 Over 189 million Americans have credit cards.
 On average, each household with a credit card carries over $8,000 in credit card debt.
 When not managed properly, credit card debt can quickly spiral out of control, leaving you in significant financial stress.
-Fortunately, there is a way out.
+Fortunately, there are ways to refinance your credit card debt.

-Refinancing your credit card debt can make paying down what you owe easier.
+When you refinance your credit card debt, it can make paying down what you owe easier.
 You may even be able to pay off your debts faster and save money.
 Here are 5 ways that can help you to refinance credit card debt.

 1. Transfer Your Balance

 Balance transfer cards often offer an introductory APR of 0% for a set number of months.
 If you pay off the balance of your transfer before the introductory period ends, you don’t have to worry about paying any interest, which helps to save you money.
 Some card issuers may even offer a promotion waiving balance transfer fees.